snowmeltarcade/projectbirdracing/documentation/technical_architecture/technical_architecture.md

 [SDL Image 2.0](https://www.libsdl.org/projects/SDL_image/) is a cross platform, C++ API that works on all target devices.
 It handles the loading of various image formats.

-Actual rendering will be done using [OpenGL 4.6](https://www.opengl.org/) for Windows, Mac and Linux and [OpenGL ES 3.0](https://www.khronos.org/api/opengles) for iOS and Android.
+Actual rendering will be done using [Vulkan](https://www.vulkan.org/) for Windows, Linux and Android and [MoltenVK](https://github.com/KhronosGroup/MoltenVK/) for Mac and iOS.

+### Math

+[GLM](https://github.com/g-truc/glm) will be used to provide tested and optimized mathematical functions and classes.

 ### Input